afiore/extraloop/README.md

 #### Extracting from JSON Documents

 While processing each HTTP response, ExtraLoop tries to automatically detect the scraped document format by looking at the `ContentType` header sent by the server (this value may be overriden by providing a `:format` key in the scraper's initialization options).
 When the format is JSON, the document is parsed using the `yajl` parser and converted into a hash.
-In this case, both the `loop_on` and the `extract` methods still behave as documented above, with only the exception of the CSS3/XPath selector string, which is specific of DOM documents.
+In this case, both the `loop_on` and the `extract` methods still behave as documented above, with the sole exception of the CSS3/XPath selector string, which is specific of DOM documents.
-When working with JSON documents, it is possible to loop over an arbitrary portion of a document by simply passing a proc to `loop_on`.
+When working with JSON data, you can just use a proc and return the document elements you want to loop on.

     # Fetch a portion of a document using a proc
     loop_on(proc { |data| data['query']['categorymembers'] })

-Alternatively, the same loop can be defined by passing an array of nested keys, locating the position of the document fragments.
+Alternatively, the same loop can be defined by passing an array of keys pointing at an object located at several levels of depth into the parsed document hash.

     # Fetch the same document portion above using a hash path
     loop_on(['query', 'categorymembers'])

-Passing an array of nested keys will also work fine with the `extract` method.
-When fetching fields from a JSON document fragment, `extract` will try to use the field name as a key if no key path or key string is provided.
+When fetching fields from a portion of a JSON document, `extract` will use the field name as a hash key if no key path or key string is provided.

     # current node:
     #